camila-machado/ACE/README.rst

 Pseudopotentials
 ----------------

-This package accompanies PAW and Ultrasoft non-relatibistic potentials with exchange-correlation functionals of type GGA.
+This package accompanies PAW and Ultrasoft non-relativistic pseudopotentials with exchange-correlation functionals of type GGA (ace/pseudo directory).
+By default, ultrasoft pseudopotentials are used.

-All the pseudopotentials are from PSlibrary (DOI: 10.1016/j.commatsci.2014.07.043, WEB: http://www.quantum-espresso.org/pseudopotentials, LICENSE: GNU General Public License (version 2 or later))
+All the included pseudopotentials are from PSlibrary (DOI: 10.1016/j.commatsci.2014.07.043, WEB: http://www.quantum-espresso.org/pseudopotentials, LICENSE: GNU General Public License (version 2 or later))

 Please cite the pseudopotentials used and give proper credit to their authors.
 More infomration on the PSlibrary library, including citation information, may be found at: https://dalcorso.github.io/pslibrary/